pufferpanel/templates/README.md

 # pufferd templates

-These are templates which are contributed by the community, which are not included in the default pufferd distribution.
+These are templates which are contributed by the community which are not included in the default pufferd distribution.

-To add a template, please make a pull request following the existing location structure of the other templates.
+To add a template to this repository, please make a pull request following the existing location structure of the other templates.

-Make sure to include a `README.md` file in your template's directory to list any prerequisites, workarounds, or list things that aren't quite working right.
+Make sure to include a `README.md` file in your template's directory to document any prerequisites, workarounds, or caveats.

 Please see [this documentation](https://pufferd.pufferpanel.com/docs/creating-pufferd-templates) for instructions on how to create your own template.